valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 that wants to use automatic memory.

-When enabled, automatic memory management tracks and automatically frees keys, call replies and Redis string objects once the command returns.
+When enabled, automatic memory management tracks and automatically frees keys, call replies and String objects once the command returns.
 In most cases this eliminates the need of calling the following functions:

 1. [`RedisModule_CloseKey()`](#RedisModule_CloseKey)